 Building Our American Communities (BOAC) Grant Program

-Projects may include improvements to existing facilities, grounds, or buildings used by local organizations in the applicant’s community.
+Projects may include improvements to existing facilities, grounds or buildings used by local organizations in the applicant’s community.
 Past BOAC grant projects have included improvements for local fairgrounds, community vegetable gardens, rural intersections and parks, as well as renovations for damaged and aged public use structures in rural communities, including those used by local 4-H and FFA groups.

-- Lamar FFA, Lamar (Barton County)
+- Salisbury FFA, Salisbury (Chariton County)

-- Boonville FFA, Boonville (Cooper County)
+- Morrisville FFA, Morrisville (Polk County)

-- Paris FFA, Paris (Monroe County)
+- Lincoln FFA, Lincoln (Benton County)

-- Learn A Do 4-H, Lamar (Barton County)
+- Learn A Do 4H Club, Liberal (Barton County)

-Up to 12, $500 4-H BOAC grants and 12, $500 FFA BOAC grants are awarded annually, two in each of the six districts.
+Up to 12, 4-H BOAC grants and 12, FFA BOAC grants (two in each of the six districts) are awarded annually.

-The deadline to submit the 2017 BOAC completion notice is Aug.
-1, 2017.
+The deadline to submit the 2021 BOAC Completion Notice is Aug.
+1, 2021.